 An inverted yield curve is an abnormal situation where the return, or yield, on a short-term Treasury bill is higher than the Treasury 10-year note.
 It only occurs when near-term risk is greater than in the distant future.

-Usually, investors don't need much return to keep their money tied up just for short periods of time.
-They require more to keep it tied up for longer.
-But when the yield curve inverts, it means investors require more return in the short term than the long term.
+Usually, investors don't need much return when they keep their money tied up just for short periods of time.
+They require more when they keep it tied up for longer.
+But when the yield curve inverts, it means that investors require more return in the short term than the long term.
 The initial recession was accompanied by an inverted yield curve, spooking many investors.

 Inverted yield curves often predict a recession.
 The curve inverted before the recessions of 2008, 2001, 1991, and 1981.